Skip to main content

 Usually you'll find a number of "islands" and each island is a connected component

-In connected components we must "drag along" the minimum ID as it's the best identifier, the max would work as well - we need something that we can reference as the min
+In connected components you must "drag along" the minimum ID as it's the best identifier, the max would work as well - you need something that you can reference as the min

 It's equivalent to the Max Propogation algorithm, with a slightly different sendMsg